Melania Trump’s Role In President’s Address To Congress Revealed

 It’s believed that the three special guests sitting with Melania Trump are there to help offset the Democrats’ own guests at the address, which include immigrants.

 Other guests representing President Trump’s agenda will also be seated with the first lady in the gallery.
-One of them is Megan Crowley, whose father founded a pharmaceutical company that’s credited for helping her stay alive when she was suffering from chronic Pompe Disease.
-Another guest will be symbolic of the Trump administration’s advocacy for private school voucher programs — Denisha Merriweather.
+One of them is Megan Crowley, whose father founded a pharmaceutical company that’s credited with helping her stay alive when she was suffering from chronic Pompe disease.
+Another guest, Denisha Merriweather, will be symbolic of the Trump administration’s advocacy for private school voucher programs.
 She used the Florida Tax Credit Scholarship to attend a private high school.
-When it comes to the Supreme Court agenda, the widow of Supreme Court Justice Antonin Scalia, Maureen McCarthy Scalia, will be at the Address to Congress.
+When it comes to the Supreme Court agenda, the widow of Supreme Court Justice Antonin Scalia, Maureen McCarthy Scalia, will be at Trump’s address to Congress.
 The president has nominated federal appeals court judge Neil Gorsuch as Scalia’s successor.

-The Address to Congress is delivered before both houses of Congress and their guests, in addition to the Supreme Court justices and President Trump’s cabinet.
+The address to Congress is delivered in front of both houses of Congress and their guests, as well as Supreme Court justices and President Trump’s cabinet.

-Melania Trump has been in Washington, D.C. only twice since the inauguration.
-This will be her third official appearance as first lady.
+Melania Trump has been in Washington, D.C., only twice since the inauguration.
+This will be her third official appearance as the first lady.
 On Sunday, she hosted the Governor’s Ball in the White House’s State Dining Room.

 Donald and Melania Trump Skip the Oscars to Honor Military, Governors at Governor’s Ball https://t.co/T90EUYXJpS???????????? #Trump pic.twitter.com/RG9f35vG99